dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Force-of-Multi-Layer-Perceptron.md

 While designing a Neural Network, in the beginning, we initialize weights with some random values or any variable for that fact.
 So, it’s not necessary that whatever weight values we have selected will be correct, or it fits our model the best.
 Okay, fine, we have selected some weight values in the beginning, but our model output is way different than our actual output i.e. the error value is huge.

 Now, how will you reduce the error?

-Basically, what we need to do, we need to somehow explain the model to change the parameters (weights), such that error becomes minimum.That means, we need to train our model.
+Basically, what we need to do, we need to somehow explain the model to change the parameters (weights), such that error becomes minimum.
+That means, we need to train our model.
 One way to train our model is through Backpropagation but it is not the only way.
 There is another method called Synthetic Gradient designed by the Jedi Council of DeepMind.
 We will visit them later.
 If you are curious, look them up [here](https://iamtrask.github.io/2017/03/21/synthetic-gradients/) and [here](https://www.youtube.com/watch?v=1z_Gv98-mkQ).

 In short, backprop algorithm looks for the minimum value of the error function in weight space using a technique called gradient descent.
 The weights that minimize the error function is then considered to be a solution to the learning problem.